 But as I found out the nest day (sometimes it takes a day to find out for sure) yep…it’s just as sticky 😠

 I ended up putting it in the oven…same time and temp I use to bake Sculpey in the first place…220 degrees and 15 minutes, as per advice I found earlier.
-This is how I set my mason jars I tinted using food color and Mod Podge and both jars turned out excellent and NOT sticky at all, so I figure it was worth a try.
+This is how I set some jars I tinted once using food color and Mod Podge and both of them turned out excellent and NOT sticky at all, so I figure it was worth a try.
 Repeat on the other side.

 So for future reference, what can you do or use to avoid some of that trial and error?
 Sculpey makes a proprietary gloss…It has been awhile since I used it.
 I have hung out in clay-related forums a lot…and some of the answers people have for what varnish or glaze tools they like the best may surprise you. .
 You may or may not be familiar with any of them:

 Gilding Wax For Clay Crafts

 I’ve heard of people using something like Future floor wax, but I doubt I will ever go this route.
 Last time I used it for its intended purpose, the floor (linoleum) had all this sticky residue…ugh.
 So definitely not for clay.
 It’s probably a moot point anyway, as I don’t even know if this household staple is still around.

 This is a different type of wax, though….Wax works really well on polymer clay..it won’t make it as glossy looking though; rather it will produce a natural appearance and enhance the textures of your project if you tend to do a lot of multi-media on it, and plus, it’s pretty cheap too.
 It is also quick drying.